tsnellgrove/dark_castle3/doc/to_do.md

 - Refactor score sub-class to make it more efficient

 - DONE: Problem definition
-	- Review and order all existing notes
+	- DONE: Review and order all existing notes
+	- IDEA: score = class with object being attribute in gs

 - INPROC: migrate score to sub-class of gs:
 	- DONE: create score sub-class